‘The Punisher’ Star Jon Bernthal Gets Special ‘Punisher’ Comic Book Cover For War Machine Story

 According to the website Flickering Myth, the brand new issue for Punisher #218 arrives on Wednesday at comic book stores across the country and online.
 It will feature the first part of the “Frank Castle: War Machine” story which has the two Marvel superheroes crossing paths.
-However, it doesn’t appear they’ll be fighting it out like Punisher did with Daredevil on Netflix.
+However, it doesn’t appear they’ll be fighting it out as Punisher did with Daredevil on Netflix.
 Instead, the biggest part of the story is that Punisher will put on the War Machine suit of armor to take the battle globally.
-War Machine is known as one of Iron Man’s allies who has been featured in the Marvel Iron Man and Avengers movies.
+War Machine is known as one of Iron Man’s allies, who has been featured in the Marvel Iron Man and Avengers movies.

 As with many of Marvel’s comic books these days, there will be multiple covers for this new issue.
 The regular cover features a look at Punisher drawn with the War Machine suit on.
-The brand new issue is written by Matthew Rosenberg with artwork by Guiu Villanova.
-Clayton Crain does the regular cover.There’s also a special lenticular cover which works sort of like a holographic image that changes when the comic book is tilted side to side.
+The brand new issue is written by Matthew Rosenberg, with artwork by Guiu Villanova.
+Clayton Crain does the regular cover.There’s also a special lenticular cover, which works sort of like a holographic image that changes when the comic book is tilted side to side.
 However, Jon Bernthal will be featured on an exclusive variant cover of his own.
-It is the Cover C Variant TV Cover with a good shot of Bernthal dressed in the Punisher costume on the front of it.
+It is the Cover C Variant TV Cover, with a good shot of Bernthal dressed in the Punisher costume on the front of it.

 A look at the cover was first shown online via tweeted photo (below), with the issue available to pre-order.
 It will be in many customer’s hands as of Wednesday.